jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 We should be able to do one of these tasks already:

-1. Remove the silly "NOTES" files from the `emily` directory.
+1. Remove the silly "NOTES" files from the `data` directory.

 * * * *

 **Wild cards**

-Navigate to the `emily` directory.
+Navigate to the `data` directory.
 This directory contains our sequencing data.
 If we type `ls`, we will see that there are a bunch of files which are just four digit numbers, a few files called `NOTES`, and a folder called `sequencing_data`.
 By default, `ls` lists all of the files in a given